Testing & Refinement of CarePair: An Assessment and Referral Platform to Support Family Caregivers of Alzheimer's Disease and Related Dementias.

 - • Not a primary caregiver to a community-dwelling person with dementia (PwD)

-- • Under 18-years-old,
+- • Under 18-years-old

 - • Does not speak English

-- • Evidence of cognitive impairment
+- • Self reports a cognitive impairment

 About University Of Southern California